Polymerase Chain Reaction

 - Preheat the thermocycler to 95oC.

-- Gently mix the reaction components listed above.
-Spin quickly to collect the liquid to the bottom of the tube if necessary.
+- Gently mix the reaction components.
+If necessary, centrifuge briefly to collect the liquid to the bottom of the tube.

-- Overlay the sample with mineral oil if using a PCR machine without a heated lid.
+- If using a PCR machine without a heated lid, overlay the sample with mineral oil.

 - Transfer PCR tubes from ice to the preheated PCR machine (95oC) for the initial denaturation step.